Britain’s role in the worst conflict the world has known, so far

 Notwithstanding the postponed invasion, from September 1940 – May 1941, Germany launched what became known as ‘the Blitz’ – a bombing campaign intended to cripple British industrial production and destroy civilian morale.
 Most heavily targeted was London, which endured 57 consecutive night attacks, but other major cities were hit too including Liverpool, Birmingham, Plymouth, Bristol, Glasgow, Southampton, Portsmouth, Coventry, Hull, Manchester, Belfast, Sheffield, Newcastle, Nottingham and Cardiff.
 Air raids dropped off when Germany’s attention switched to the invasion of the Soviet Union in June 1941.
 But civilian deaths increased again in 1944 with the arrival of V1 ‘Doodlebugs’ (pilotless flying bombs), followed by V2 rockets (which the British government initially passed off as gas explosions, for fear of widespread panic).

 However, the Blitz failed to achieve its objectives.
 Despite that, the RAF set about doing the same thing to Germany.
 Once the US Air Force was engaged from mid-1942, the Americans operated by day whilst the RAF worked at night.
-The campaign is still controversial.
-More than 300,000 German civilians were killed, including during the massive raids on Hamburg and Dresden where the concentration of high explosive was so intense that it produced fire storms.
+The allied bombing campaign is still controversial.
+More than 300,000 German civilians were killed, including during massive raids on Hamburg and Dresden where the concentration of high explosive was so intense that it produced fire storms.
 Thousands of citizens of occupied countries died too, as well as prisoners of war.
-55,000 young men of RAF bomber command perished.
-But the bombing campaign did gradually erode Nazi industrial capacity and it also tied up resources that would otherwise have been used against the Soviet Union.
-By the time the Allies invaded Europe in 1944, they enjoyed complete air superiority and had disrupted German transportation, including vital oil supplies.
+55,000 young men of RAF bomber command perished – the highest casualty-rate for any British unit in the war.
+But the air attacks did gradually erode Nazi industrial capacity and also tied up resources that would otherwise have been used against the Soviet Union.
+By the time the Allies invaded Europe in 1944, they enjoyed complete air superiority and had disrupted German transportation, which included vital oil supplies.

 In the Atlantic and Mediterranean, ships carrying food, armaments, oil and other essentials were sunk at an alarming rate by German submarines – ‘U-boats’ – many of these operating from bases in occupied France.
 Dependent on supplies from Canada and the USA, winning the ‘Battle of the Atlantic’ was vital for Britain’s survival.
 Gradually, better organisation of convoys, improved intelligence, anti-submarine techniques and better air cover began to reverse the trend.
 But the ships also had to battle against the sea, which could be as cruel an enemy as a torpedo.
 On the Arctic Convoys dispatched to get vital aid to the Soviet Union, there was the added peril of sub-zero temperatures, where sea-spray turned to ice on men’s faces, the weight of ice on decks threatened to take ships under and a man overboard would only survive minutes before freezing to death.